calchiwo/BuiltByWodi/README.md

 # BuiltByWodi®

-Welcome to **BuiltByWodi®** 💙💙💙 a collection of mobile-first platforms, creative tools, and digital storytelling spaces that I design, build, and share.
+Welcome to **BuiltByWodi®** 💙💙💙 is a collection of apps, games, AI and and software projects built by me.
 ---

 ## 🌟 Featured Projects